Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 • if it was stepped on;

-• went on skis;
+• went skiing;

-When the snow creaks very loudly?
+When does the snow squeak very loudly?

 This happens when severe frost.
-For example, in the far north at -50ºC, the crunch of snow becomes so loud that it can be heard on the next street.
+For example, in the far north, at -50ºC, the crunch of snow becomes so loud that it can be heard on the next street.

 After freezing, they begin their journey to the ground, and in the process, more and more crystals freeze to each of the six corners.
-This happens randomly for some time, so the probability of finding two identical snowflakes is extremely small.
+This happens randomly for some time, so the probability of finding two identical snowflakes is extremely low.
 Each snowflake has its own unique size and shape.

-Why do snowflakes crunch when stepped on
+Why do snowflakes crunch when you step on them?

 If the temperature rises, the crystals begin to turn into water, it becomes more difficult to break them, and the sound disappears.